 GHC Voices in Rwanda

-- Decentralizing Mental Healthcare In Rural Rwanda: Joanna Galaris, 2016-2017 Rwanda fellow, interviews Hildegarde Mukasakindi, the Assistant Director for Mental Health at IMB.
+- Decentralizing Mental Healthcare In Rural Rwanda: Joanna Galaris, 2016-2017 Rwanda alum, interviews Hildegarde Mukasakindi, the Assistant Director for Mental Health at IMB.
 The conversation encompasses the need for mental healthcare, the challenges to achieving it, and the vision for the future of mental health in Rwanda.

 - Eliminating Health Inequities In Rwanda: 2015-2016 Rwanda alum Elly Kabalisa illustrates the achievements Rwanda has made in eliminating geographic and financial barriers to access to health.